 When aiming to keep business premises safe from fire, we adopt a cyclical process that we call the Business Identification Process.
-You can see how this works in our diagram below and read more about it in our CRP.

 What we do - Protection

 We carried out 984 fire safety audits between April 2020 and March 2021, 31% of which were completed by our operational crews.
 Our work was significantly impacted by the Covid-19 pandemic, but we continue to invest resources to protect businesses and are confident that the inspection programme has returned to pre-pandemic levels.